aishwaryapabbisetti/ShakespearesPokemon/README.md

 ### Running the Project:

 1. To run the ShakespearesPokemon Web API,
-	- Go to the Project folder `ShakespearesPokemon/ShakespearesPokemon` where `Startup.cs` is present.
+	- In .NET Core CLI, Go to the Project folder `ShakespearesPokemon/ShakespearesPokemon` where `Startup.cs` is present.
 	- Run: `dotnet run`.
 This will start the server at `http://localhost:5000`.

 2. To run the xUnit tests created for WebAPI,